harismuneer/Ultimate-Social-Scrapers/README.md

 Building the new version has been a tough technical challenge and I have spent a considerable amount of time and effort on building it.
 Therefore, kindly support by purchasing it from the link shared [above.](https://tinyurl.com/UFS-NEW)

-⚠️ **The current state of the repo might not be in working state.
-So, its recommended that you go for the latest version mentioned above.**

 <hr>

 You can also share small donations through these links: